The epic adventures of John Barlowe, alchemist and spy-for-hire

 The enigmatic Orkae ply their trade on the bay of Yerba Buena.
 Their oath is their word until the day that it isn't.

-The Chronicles of Captain John Barlowe are Keith’s first longer-form fiction, starting with The Bear Rebellion of Califia, a complete novella that introduces the reader to Barlowe, an alchemist and spy-for-hire, and the magical world of Califia.
+The Califia Sagas begin with The Bear Rebellion of Califia, a complete novella that introduces the reader to Barlowe, an alchemist and spy-for-hire, and the magical world of Califia.

 It’s 1845 and Captain John Barlowe is under a death warrant, has an alcoholic pixie for a partner, and on a mission to a magical island in the Far West.